About Ken Scott

 Moving from the industry into academia opens up a number of possibilities for research.
 Certainly at first sight, it appears that there are two worlds – the world of the industry and the world of theory.
 Finding a way to bring these together through reflecting on my practice and academic thought is an important strand of research that Leeds Beckett has already engaged in and I look forward to contributing further to this discussion.
 Another research area is considering the role of the engineer not only in capturing the character of the performer on record but to communicate this to the audience.
 I look forward to working through my past work and building a better understanding of this process as part of my research within the school.

-- Film, Music & Performing Arts good news
+- Film, Music & Performing Arts May Good News

 - Musicians behind Oasis and Paul Weller record with students at Leeds Beckett